Tigers vs. White Sox Player Props Betting Odds

-Player prop bet options for Andrew Vaughn, Zach McKinstry and others are listed when the Chicago White Sox host the Detroit Tigers at Guaranteed Rate Field on Friday (first pitch at 8:10 PM ET).
+Spencer Torkelson and Andrew Vaughn are two of the players with prop bets available when the Detroit Tigers and the Chicago White Sox play at Guaranteed Rate Field on Saturday (starting at 2:10 PM ET).

 Bet on this matchup or its props with DraftKings!